Cholinesterase

 - Make baseline and periodic cholinesterase testing available to employees who could meet or exceed the handling threshold.

-- Remove employees from handling and other exposures to organophosphate and N-methyl-carbamate pesticides when recommended by your health care provider.
+- Restrict employees from handling and other exposures to organophosphate and N-methyl-carbamate pesticides when recommended by a health care provider.

 - Provide training on cholinesterase monitoring to covered employees.